NoellePatterson/eflow-readme/all-year/average-annual-flow.md

 #### Definition

 The arithmetic mean of daily flow is calculated individually for each water year.
+This metric is in units of cfs.

 #### Steps